 Like any union or professional association, membership fees paid while you are working in the retail and fast food sectors are tax deductible.

 Most members pay fees monthly which comprise a payment of 4 and 1/3 weeks of weekly fees.
 This is because there are more than 4 weeks in a month (there are 52 weeks in a year, not 48!)
 Some members pay fees annually.
 We have a heavily discounted Under 18 membership which equates to $2 per week when paid annually.
 Others have a 5% discount when paid annually.

 Payroll Deduction members (Coles, Bunnings & some small employers) pay fees weekly, fortnightly or monthly depending on their situation.

 The contracted rate fee is for the hours you are actually contracted to work – not the additional or flex hours you might work extra in any given week.
-This acknowledges, like casual employment, there are often industrial rights to continue working hours above contracted hours.
+This acknowledges, like casual employment, there are usually few or limited industrial rights to continue working hours above contracted hours.